 - Chapter 8 of the Work, Health and Safety Regulations 2012, or

 Service providers may still charge a fee for asbestos waste disposal to cover their operating costs.
-The removal of the levy is designed to minimise disposal fees.

-Scrap metal recovery
+Levy for scrap metal recovery

-Future levy rates
+Historic waste levy rates

 Records of past waste levy rates are available on Data SA.